Become a registered psychologist

 The study of Psychology is both rewarding and diverse, opening the door to a wide range of careers where you will make a meaningful contribution to the lives of others.

-Working in small, discussion-based classes with world renowned Psychologists and Behaviour Therapists, you’ll delve further into the biometrics of psychopathology, advanced assessment procedures and focussed treatment regimes.
-The practical experience component will be undertaken on campus at the Bond University Psychology Clinic and in off-campus consultancies.
+Working in small, discussion-based classes with world renowned Psychologists, you'll delve further into the biometrics of psychopathology, advanced assessment procedures and focused treatment regimes.
+The practical experience component will be undertaken on campus at the Bond University Psychology Clinic.

 Campus and Bond University Experience